MarktW86/azure-psdocs-processing/azurermps/3.8.0/AzureRM.ApiManagement/New-AzureRmApiManagement.md

 Accept wildcard characters: False
 ```

-### -ResourceGroupName
+### -AdminEmail
-Specifies the name of the of resource group under which this cmdlet creates an API Management deployment.
+Specifies the originating email address for all notifications that the API Management system sends.

 ```yaml
 Type: String